 Why Use Fresh Espresso Roasted Beans?

-The reason for using fresh espresso roasted beans is obvious — Fresh beans mean fresher, better tasting coffee.
+The reason for using fresh espresso roasted beans is obvious — fresh beans mean fresher, better tasting coffee.
 This is the solid, hard and fast rule for all coffee beans — fresh is best.

 At Latte Love Brew we encourage you to do your own roasting.
 Home roasting will ensure maximum freshness and peak flavor.
-Fresh grinding and fresh roasting will help you to get the freshest and best tasting coffee.
+Fresh grinding and fresh roasting will help you get the freshest and best tasting coffee.